Now that you’ve built and finalized your occupations Roster, it’s time to narrow your Roster down.

 • Read the career stories, watch career videos, and watch videotaped informational interviews of professionals working in various occupations.
 Links to additional career video collections can be found under the Videos section at the bottom of the NCDA Resources webpage.

-• Access information about various career fields from the following reputable websites: Vocational Information Center, and the NJ Department of Education.
+• Access information about various career fields from reputable websites such as: Vocational Information Center

 • Review the websites of the main professional organizations / scholarly societies for that profession.
 For example, psychologists are often members of the American Psychological Association; architects are often members of American Institute of Architects.
 These websites often have information specifically for young people interested in potentially pursuing jobs in their field.